mybatis/mybatis-dynamic-sql/README.md

 Typically these should be defined as public static variables in a class or interface.
 A field definition includes:

 1. The Java type
-2. The field name
+2. The table's actual column name
 3. The JDBC type
-4. (optional) An alias if used in a query that aliases the table
-5. (optional) The name of a type handler to use in MyBatis if the default type handler is not desired
+4. (optional) The name of a type handler to use in MyBatis if the default type handler is not desired

 For example: